 - Work Permit

 If you are a registered graduate student physically residing outside of Canada (and are not commuting to McGill), immigration permits are not necessary during the time spent continuing your studies abroad.
-In order to have a note indicating "Thesis Away" added in your Minerva, please provide the following 3 items for each registered term in which you are not physically on-campus:
+If your permits are expiring or have expired while outside Canada, in order to have a note indicating "Thesis Away" added in your Minerva, please provide the following 3 items for each registered term in which you are not physically on-campus:

 Three documents required: